LucasAlfare/FLTimer/core/src/jvmMain/kotlin/com/lucasalfare/fltimer/core/data/persistence/README.md

 as can be seen in the table above, these IDs are not stored in the database file.
-This happens because, at least for now, doesn't have any reason to store IDs, since they are used only to handle the case when having two (or more) `Solve` objects with same values (same `time`, `scramble`, etc) so IDs can be used to diff themselves.
+This happens because, at least for now, doesn't have any reason to store IDs, since they are used only to handle the case when having two (or more) `Solve` objects with same values (same `time`, `scramble`, etc.) so IDs can be used to diff themselves.

 # Bytes ordering